tail-call/kbb/README.md

 ## Game ideas

+ - [ ] Buy a plot of land from Lord to build a town.
+ - [ ] Party follows you in exploration modes, like in Ultima.
  - [ ] Permadeath: when a player character dies, it dies forever.
 Next unit becomes the leader.
  - [ ] Town mngmnt is an idle game proceeding while you explore.